canonical/mir/doc/performance_framework.md

 To run a test, just execute the python3 script containing it.

 We need to ensure that the Mir performance framework can be found by python.
-To do so, add the directory containing the mir_perf_framework/ directory (i.e., its parent directory) to the PYTHONPATH env. variable:
+If you have installed the Mir performance framework to one of the standard python3 library locations (e.g., with make install or a package installation), then the framework should be automatically detected.
+If you are using the framework from within the source tree you need to add the directory containing the mir_perf_framework/ directory (i.e., its parent directory) to the PYTHONPATH env. variable:

     sudo PYTHONPATH=/path/to/mir/benchmarks python3 testscript.py

+If you are using an Ubuntu system the framework comes pre-packaged in the python3-mir-perf-framework package, which, besides the framework itself, also installs a few interesting tests in /usr/share/mir-perf-framework/.

 Writing test scripts
 --------------------